 During the Northern Hemisphere’s summer months, the North Pole is angled toward the sun, while the South Pole is angled away from the sun – and vice versa during the Southern hemisphere’s summer months.

-At the North Pole, the sun can shine 24 hours a day for six full months during the summer.
+At the North Pole, the sun can shine 24 hours a day for six whole months during the summer.

 The further away from it you get, the shorter the midnight sun lasts, and the more diluted its light is.

 When is the best time to see the midnight sun in Norway?

 The best time to see the midnight sun in Norway varies depending on your location – but it must be during the warm weather months.